llambiel/letsecureme/post.md

     chmod +x /path/to/renewCerts.sh

-Congaratulations!
-You can now server your content through HTTPS with a valid certificate which will renew automatically.
+Congratulations!
+You can now serve your content through HTTPS with a valid certificate which renews itself automatically.

 Still, if you check your grade get using the default SSL/TLS configuration on [SSL analyser](https://www.ssllabs.com/ssltest/), the result is not really good.
 Let's pimp a bit our Nginx config to improve our rating!

 ## Nginx SSL/TLS hardening

 Remove the actual config in `/etc/nginx/conf.d/default.conf` and replace it by the block below.
-Remember to modifiy the block with your own domain name:
+Remember to modify the block with your own domain name:

     server {
         listen 80;